 What To Do When In Doubt

 Therefore, if in doubt, ask for your teachers opinion.
 If not, simply provide a citation regardless.
 You cannot lose marks for providing too many references in your work.

 Providing a Reference

-Thus, if you are writing within a particular field, then it is not necessary to provide references for well known concepts or theories within that field, but a reference would be necessary if you are using a concept or idea from another field in your writing, that the reader might not be aware of.
-Ergo, you also need to consider your audience when making such decisions, so this is also something to consider when deciding whether or not to include a reference for something that might fit into the category of being common knowledge.
+It is not necessary to provide references for well known concepts or theories within that field.
+A reference would be necessary if you are using a concept or idea from another field in your writing.
+Ergo, you also need to consider your audience when making such decisions.
+This is also something to consider when deciding whether or not to include a reference for something that might fit into the category of being common knowledge.

 What is Not Considered Common Knowledge?

-Luckily, what is not considered to be common knowledge is a little clearer, such as: datasets that have been generated by other people, statistics, or references to studies done by other people.
+Luckily, this is more clear.
+Datasets, statistics, or references to studies done by other people are included.
 Nevertheless, if you follow some of these very simple rules, then you can much mitigate your chances of being accused of plagiarism.